ARCANGEL0/FlowManager/README.md

 ## Installation

-Firstly, verify if you have PHP and Laravel installed in your device.
+Firstly, verify if you have PHP and Phinx installed in your device.
 Clone the repo to your preferred location, and edit the Phinx and database configuration files for your database data

 ```shell
     git clone https://github.com/ARCANGEL0/FlowManager.git